ahoereth/gazeprediction/03/report.md

 ## Improved Adaptive Background Mixture Model (MOG)

-@ktkp01 make two major changes to @stauffer99's algorithm.
+@ktkp01 make two major changes to Stauffer and Grimson's algorithm.
 First they allow for more than just three to five Gaussian distributions by introducing new distributions if a pixel is further than $2.5$ standard deviations away from all existing distributions.
 Second they apply the already proposed EM algorithm instead of K-means to determine each pixel's estimated source distribution.
 Additionally to these changes @ktkp01 also introduce the ability to detect shadows.

 These changes solve two important problems @ktkp01 identified in @stauffer99.
 By allowing an adaptive number of Gaussian distributions and using the EM algorithm they can predict background or foreground affiliation faster and adapt quicker if the scene changes [@ktkp01, p.
 3].
 The motivation to detect shadows is that shadows have some properties of the foreground (they are moving and usually co-occur with some foreground objects) while they are in general not an important part of the foreground (but just "occlude" some background).